lmller/lmller.github.io/_posts/2017-06-01-dev_to-gofinkotlin.md

 categories:
 - kotlin
 - patterns
+- dev.to

 ---
 Kotlin is getting more and more relevant.
 How would common design patterns implemented in Kotlin look like?
 From dev.to, the DEV community.

-From dev.to => [https://dev.to/lovis/gang-of-four-patterns-in-kotlin](https://dev.to/lovis/gang-of-four-patterns-in-kotlin])(you should be redirected)
+From dev.to => [https://dev.to/lovis/gang-of-four-patterns-in-kotlin](https://dev.to/lovis/gang-of-four-patterns-in-kotlin]) (you should be redirected)